Murder of Lisa Holm: Trial

 The county court concluded that Holm had been murdered by hanging or strangulation.
-Technical evidence showed that DNA from Lithuanian citizen Nerijus Bilevicius (born 3 March 1980) was on pieces of rope and ten pieces of Holm's clothing, both inside and out, as well as all over the crime scene.
-Police and the court also found that Bilevicius had no alibi for the day of the murder.
+Technical evidence showed that DNA from Lithuanian citizen Nerijus Bilevičius (born 3 March 1980) was on pieces of rope and ten pieces of Holm's clothing, both inside and out, as well as all over the crime scene.
+Police and the court also found that Bilevičius had no alibi for the day of the murder.
 The motive was of a sexual nature.
 In his computer police found pornography, and technical findings showed that he had been very active sexually in the shed.
 His actions at Martorp when Missing People first showed up also indicated that he did not want police to continue searching that particular area.

-The circumstances were considered especially heinous by investigators as Holm was only seventeen years old and physically weaker than Bilevicius.
+The circumstances were considered especially heinous by investigators as Holm was only seventeen years old and physically weaker than Bilevičius.
 He showed great ruthlessness and criminal intent and police stated that Holm had suffered before finally being murdered at the scene.
-Bilevicius was sentenced to life imprisonment on 17 November 2015.
+Bilevičius was sentenced to life imprisonment on 17 November 2015.

 His attorney Björn Hurtig filed at the court of appeals on 15 April 2016.
 Hurtig's reasons to appeal his client's sentence were given as someone else having helped or committed the murder and removed the body of Holm, such as the convict's wife.
 On 2 May 2016, the court of appeals declined to grant a new review or trial, and his life sentence became final.

 Conviction and aftermath

-On 4 July 2016, it was announced that Bilevicius would be placed at Norrtälje Prison, a high-security facility.
-He was transferred to Lithuania in early 2017, and later that year won an appeal and got 15 years, but by an appellate court in Siauliai in late 2017 his sentence was again set at life imprisonment.
+On 4 July 2016, it was announced that Bilevičius would be placed at Norrtälje Prison, a high-security facility.
+He was transferred to Lithuania in early 2017, and later that year won an appeal and got 15 years, but by an appellate court in Šiauliai in late 2017 his sentence was again set at life imprisonment.

 Bilevičius' death

-On 3 August 2022 around 6 p.m. local time, another life imprisonment inmate stabbed Bilevičius in the neck with an improvised knife while on a walk in Marijampolė Correction House.
+Bilevičius was frequently harassed by other inmates in Swedish prison and often needed medical attention – he was beaten up many times and on occasion drenched in boiling water.
+He was transferred to Lithuanian prison and harassed by other inmates in Lithuania as well.
+On 3 August 2022, around 6 p.m. local time, another inmate stabbed Bilevičius in the neck with an improvised knife while on a walk in Marijampolė Correction House.
 Bilevičius died while being transported to a hospital.